alex1504/vue-qiniu-image-bed/README.md

 ```

 ## Others
-1. In order to improve access speed, the website using [coding](https://coding.net) for static host
-2. Using **localStorage** to save seven cattle authorization data.
+1. Using **localStorage** to save seven cattle authorization data.
-3. Some resource libraries are introduced by CDN, which is provided by [**bootCDN**] (http://www.bootcdn.cn/).
+2. Some resource libraries are introduced by CDN, which is provided by [**bootCDN**] (http://www.bootcdn.cn/).
-4. If you have any questions, feedbacks or suggestions, please submit them to issue.
+3. If you have any questions, feedbacks or suggestions, please submit them to issue.
-5. Welcome to **fork and star**, your support is the driving force for me to move forward.
+4. Welcome to **fork and star**, your support is the driving force for me to move forward.

 # CN
 ## 牛牛图床